CONTACT

 Excellent results and university destinations

-Ashbourne’s A level students consistently achieve outstanding results, 54% A*A (2022-2023), and students’ performance improvement is excellent, placing the college in the top 5% of UK schools and colleges for value added.
-Currently, almost 60% of our graduates go on to study at Russell Group universities, including Oxford and Cambridge.
+Ashbourne students consistently achieve outstanding A level results, 46% A*A (2023-2024), 51% A*A (10 year average), and students’ performance improvement is excellent, placing the college in the top 5% of UK schools and colleges for value added.